Fly Architecture

 Chain-link fencing

 Dynamic and versatile, chain-link fences are a great option for nearly any property.
 Available in heights ranging from 3 to 12 feet, this type of fence is one of the most cost-effective options available.
 Chain-link fences can provide security while also serving as an attractive border that won’t obstruct your view.
 While they may not be the most attractive fencing material, galvanized chain-link fencing opens up many possibilities when it comes to customization.
 With a range of sizes to choose from and some color options, chain-link fencing can be tailored to suit any budget or aesthetic needs.
+For temporary setups, options like those from Viking Rental provide flexible chain-link fencing that can be easily installed and removed, perfect for construction sites, outdoor events, or seasonal projects.

 PVC/vinyl chain link: If you want a bit more privacy with your fence, PVC or vinyl coated chain links are a great choice.
 This type of coating adds an extra layer of durability and protection, plus it helps reduce sun glare and creates an opaque barrier so you can’t see through the fence.
 They also come in two heads: textured for privacy and smooth for added height.
 Vinyl coated links are available in a variety of colors – white is popular but black or green are also common selections.